vburlay/Severstal/models/modelcard_unet.md

 ### Model Description

 - **Developed by:** V.Burlay (wladimir.burlay@gmail.com)
-- **Model version:** 26 billion parameter model
+- **Model version:** 98 billion parameter model
-- **Model type:** Convolutional Neural Net
+- **Model type:** Unet with ResNet50 (Downsampling)
-- **Finetuned from model [optional]:** Pretrained for image classification than fine-tuned with cross-entropy loss for binary classification
+- **Finetuned from model [optional]:** Pretrained ResNet50 for image classification than fine-tuned with cross-entropy loss for binary classification

 ## Uses

 ### Direct Use

-- Intended to be used for fun application, such as filter for defect details
+- Intended to be used for fun application, such as segmentation for defect details
 - Particulary intended for younger audience

 ## How to Get Started with the Model

-model = load_model(G.model_path,custom_objects={
+model = load_model(model,custom_objects={
         'dice_coef':dice_coef})

 ## Training Details